frankmorgner/vsmartcard/npa/doc/README.rst

     - Windows
     - Unix-like operating systems (Mac OS, Solaris, BSD, ...)

-Welcome to the nPA smart card library.
-The purpose of the nPA smart card library is to offer an easy to use API for the new German identity card (neuer Personalausweis, nPA).
+Welcome to the nPA Smart Card Library.
+The purpose of the nPA Smart Card Library is to offer an easy to use API for the new German identity card (neuer Personalausweis, nPA).
 The library also implements secure messaging, which could also be used for other cards.

-The nPA smart card library is implemented using OpenPACE_.
+The nPA Smart Card Library is implemented using OpenPACE_.
 Some fragments of the source code are based on the source code of the OpenSC tools.

 The included npa-tool has support for Password Authenticated Connection